5 Investment Options to Earn Better Returns than Bank FD

 4) National Pension System (NPS)

-Many people invest in FDs with a goal to create a retirement fund.
-But unfortunately, FDs often fail to give a considerable enough appreciation for the same.
-If you aim to create a retirement corpus, NPS is something you can consider.
+Many people invest in FDs, intending to create a retirement fund.
+But unfortunately, FDs often fail to give considerable returns for the same.
+If you aim to create a retirement corpus, you can invest in NPS.

-The NPS is a government-backed retirement scheme aimed at encouraging people to build a retirement corpus.
-The scheme has a maturity period till you turn 60, and it is flexible in a way that you can invest small amounts at regular intervals to build a reasonable corpus in the long term.
+The National Pension Scheme is a government-backed retirement scheme encouraging people to build a retirement corpus.
+The plan has a maturity period till you turn 60, and it provides the flexibility of investment in small amounts at regular intervals to create a reasonable corpus in the long term.

 In NPS, you can choose a portfolio to invest in.
-This includes market-linked instruments as well.
-This factor gives NPS a much higher return potential than FDs.
-But the same also depends on your choice of portfolio.
+This includes market-linked instruments.
+This gives NPS a higher return potential than FDs.
+Depending on your choice of portfolio.
 The returns range somewhere between 9% to 12%.

 A major downside is a lack of liquidity.
-There is no way to withdraw your fund from NPS before the end of maturity under normal circumstances.
-But, this should not bother you if you are trying to build a retirement corpus.
+Under normal circumstances, it is only possible to withdraw your fund from NPS after the end of maturity.
+But this should be fine if you are trying to build a retirement corpus.

 5) Corporate Fixed Deposits

 Corporate fixed deposits are FD schemes offered by Non-Banking Financial Companies (NBFCs) and other financial institutions.
-They provide interest rates of around 7.05% to 7.50%, higher than normal bank FDs, which often beat inflation.
+They provide interest rates of around 7.05% to 7.50%, higher than normal bank FDs, often beating inflation.

-But at the same time, since they are not offered by banks, the risk of the investment is higher and unlike bank FDs, not insured by DICGC.
+But at the same time, since banks do not offer them, the risk of the investment is higher, and unlike bank FDs, they are not insured by DICGC.
 To ensure your corporate FD is a better investment than bank FDs, make sure you choose to invest in FDs offered by trusted institutions.

 Also Read: 11 Common Myths about Credit Score